DercilioFontes/news-project/README.md

 ## PostgreSQL

 With PostgreSQL.
-I have to install PostgreSQL in my machine and I have some issues with knex for run and for connection, but it works in the end.
+I have to install PostgreSQL in my machine and I have some issues with knex to run and to connect them, but it works in the end.
 But I have the same issues in the Docker container, but I didn't have more time to solve it.
-Something envolved with to run knex in the CLI.
+Something envolved with running knex in the CLI.
 So I couldn't migrate and seed my DB.

 [Postgres Guide](http://postgresguide.com/utilities/psql.html)